Washing Hair with Just Water?

-- Your scalp will take the hint that it’s not being stripped of all of its oils anymore, so it can slow down oil production & stay cleaner longer. :)
+- The scalp will take the hint that it’s not being stripped of all of its oils anymore, so it can slow down excess oil production.

-- If you have distributed your natural hair oils down to the ends of your hair, the nourishing oils are coating your hair shafts keeping them conditioned and hydrated between washes.
+- If natural hair oils have been distributed down to the ends of the hair, the nourishing oils are coating the hair shafts keeping them conditioned and hydrated between washes.
 (Like a free hair mask, woohoo!).

-The following are three very important techniques that you should do right before you wash your hair.
-These three techniques will help loosen up the natural oils on your scalp and will distribute them to the rest of your hair.
-The result will be less oily roots and added hydration for the length of your hair— and they’ll make cleaning your head in the shower with just water a whole lot easier!
+The following are three very important techniques that should be done right before hair washing.
+These three techniques will help loosen up the natural oils on the scalp and will distribute them to the rest of the hair.
+The result will be less oily roots and added hydration for the ends— and they’ll make water washing in the shower a whole lot easier!

-On dry, detangled hair, rub your fingerpads (not nails) in relatively quick, yet gentle motions all over your scalp.
-It’s similar to scrubbing your head in the shower, but without water.
-We’re talking light pressure that shouldn’t hurt your scalp.
-This creates some friction to warm & loosen up oils and dead skin cells sitting on your scalp.
-(Added bonuses: Scritching also increases blood flow to your scalp which can promote hair growth, and it feels soo good!)
-Section or part your hair if necessary to reach all areas of your scalp.
-I scritch my scalp while I’m sitting at the computer for some bonus feel-good stress relief. :)
+On dry, detangled hair, rub fingerpads (not nails) in relatively quick, yet gentle motions all over the scalp.
+It’s similar to scrubbing the head in the shower, but without water.
+We’re talking light pressure that shouldn’t hurt the scalp.
+This creates some friction to warm & loosen up oils and dead skin cells sitting on the scalp.
+(Added bonuses: Scritching also increases blood flow to the scalp which can promote hair growth, and it feels soo good!)
+Section or part the hair if necessary to reach all areas of the scalp.

-Once you’ve loosened up the oils on your scalp, you might notice that all the oils are sitting at your roots.
-The next two steps will help distribute the oils down your hair shafts to nourish the rest of your hair.
+Once the oils have been loosened on the scalp, you might notice that all the oils are sitting at the roots.
+The next two steps will help distribute the oils down the hair shafts to nourish the rest of the hair.

 On dry, detangled hair, take small sections of hair (I like to take wide, yet thin sections), and place two fingers on either side of the section.
-Starting at the base of the roots, gently pinch your fingers together and slide your fingers down the section of hair to the ends.
-This “pulls” the oils from your roots down the section of hair.
+Starting at the base of the roots, gently pinch fingers together and slide fingers down the section of hair to the ends.
+This “pulls” the oils from the roots down the section of hair.
 Be gentle.
-Preening shouldn’t actually pull at your scalp or be uncomfortable.
-If your hair is longer than 6 inches (mine is more than double that in these pictures), it might be hard to get the oils all the way down to the very ends, so just focus on getting the oils away from your roots and at least 6 inches down the length of your hair.
+Preening shouldn’t actually pull at the scalp or be uncomfortable.
+If hair is longer than 6 inches (mine is more than double that in these pictures), it might be hard to get the oils all the way down to the very ends, so just focus on getting the oils away from the roots and at least 6 inches down the length of the hair.